-2.3.1 EXCLUSIVE PROSPECTING LICENCE
+2.2.1 EXCLUSIVE PROSPECTING LICENCE

-EPL 7279 was granted on the 16 May 2019 is valid for three years.
-In terms of the Minerals (Prospecting and Mining) Act, 1992, an EPL may be renewed, however, may only be extended twice for two-year periods if demonstrable progress is shown.
-Renewals beyond seven years require special approvals from the Minister (Ministry of Mines and Energy, 2018).
+EPL 6663 was granted on the 19/09/19.
+The EPL shall be valid for three years.
+In terms of the Minerals (Prospecting and Mining) Act, 1992, an EPL may be renewed, however may only be extended twice for two-year periods if demonstrable progress is shown.
+Renewals beyond seven years requires special approvals from the minister (Ministry of Mines and Energy, 2018).

-Such renewals are subject to a reduction in the size of the EPL.
+Such renewals are subject to a reduction in size of the EPL.
 When a company applies for renewal of an EPL, this application must be lodged 90 days prior to the expiry date of the EPL or, with good reason, no later than the expiry date (Ministry of Environment and Tourism, Ministry of Mines and Energy, 2018).

-Renewal application for EPL 7279 may be required if mineralisation is present and exploration activities last longer than three years.
-If renewal is applied for, the MME shall review the renewal application and make any comments and/or recommendations for consideration by the Minerals (Prospecting and Mining Rights) Advisory Committee (MPMRAC).
+Renewal application for EPL 6663 may be required if mineralisation is present and exploration activities last longer than three years.
+If renewal is applied for, the MET shall review the renewal application and make any comments and/or recommendations for consideration by the Minerals (Prospecting and Mining Rights) Committee (MPMRC).

 Amendments and revisions may be required for the EIA and EMP.
 Due consideration must be given when renewing the licence to ascertain whether there is justification to renew the licence.
 Once an EPL expires and a new EPL is issued, even if it is to the previous holder, the full screening process must be followed with a full EIA process before operations may commence (Ministry of Environment and Tourism, Ministry of Mines and Energy, 2018).

-3 METHODOLOGY AND APPROACH TO THE EIA
+3 APPROACH TO THE EIA